tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_4.md

 Reine's face hardens with resolve, but there's a tremor in her voice when she asks, "Were they planning to recreate the ritual, Kira?"

-Kira nods slowly, a haunted look in her eyes.
-"They weren't satisfied with a recreation," she confesses, her voice barely more than a whisper.
+"They weren't satisfied with a recreation," Kira confesses, her voice barely more than a whisper.
 "They believed the being depicted in the manuscript was only a fragment of Lửa Đen's true power.
 They wanted to bring the Black Flame into this world, in his full, terrifying form."

 Kira's admission casts a shadow across the room, the very air seeming to grow colder with her words.
 "They talked about Lửa Đen as if he were... salvation," she continues, her gaze distant.
 "A cleansing fire to burn away the corruption of this universe and give rise to a new order."